 Like Wundt, Watson set out to promote something new - a totally objective psychology, whose subject matter was observable behaviour.
 Stimulus-response units were seen to be the basic building blocks of complex behaviour.
-So, even in rejecting structuralism, Watson shared with it an analytic and atomistic behaviourism a totally objective psychology, whose subject matter is observable behaviour ect outgrowth of studies in animal behavior' (1929, p.
+So, even in rejecting structuralism, Watson shared with it an analytic and atomistic point of view.
+Because Watson was more interested in working with animals than humans, it is not surprising that he viewed behaviourism as 'a direct outgrowth of studies in animal behavior' (1929, p.
 327).